connjer78/BWPR/README.md

   - Expanded member selection interface for easy assignment of multiple members.
 - **Card Creation**: New cards are automatically created in the same list as the original card.
 - **Label Copying**: Selected labels are copied to the new cards.
+- **Linking**: Implements links from new cards back to the source card for improved traceability

 Future improvements may include:
 - Additional customization options